I’m not sure about other copywriters out there, but I could formulate a guess that we lean towards the introverted side of the spectrum.

 It took some time to find the “sweet spot” and I still switch it up from time to time, but I’ve discovered a few times that take me from survival to “thrive-all”.
 (Don’t worry….
 I won’t quit my day job.)

 FIND YOUR BEST COMMUNICATION STYLE

-If you’re like me, you are a natural-born writer – or at least became one because it felt easier to communicate with the world this way.
+If you’re like me, you are a natural-born writer – or at least you became one because it felt less awkward to communicate this way.

-Not every introvert is afraid of the camera though, so if you’re up for it, you are not limited to faceless interaction.
-There are many introverts who actually enjoy maintaining a Youtube channel, going live, and doing guest appearances on fellow entrepreneurs’ pages.
-When you feel the call do it and do it in batches if you can.
+Not every introvert is afraid of the camera, though, so if you’re up for it, go for it.
+There are many introverts who genuinely enjoy maintaining a Youtube channel (weirdos), going live (double weirdos), and doing guest appearances (borderline psychotic) on fellow entrepreneurs’ pages.
+When you feel the call, do it and do it in batches if you can.
 Then go back into your cozy cave feeling accomplished.

 If you struggle with the influx of comments and messages after a moment of putting yourself out there, you can always hire a VA to sift through them first!
 If you have your brand message down to a science, your VA can even respond to posts for you unless it needs your urgent attention.

 It’s totally fine to admit to your tribe that you are an introvert.
-We’ve been so conditioned to display ourselves as continually social creatures, but it’s just not needed.
+We’ve been conditioned to present ourselves as eternally social, but it’s just not needed.